mjanowiecki/bulk-blue-jay-docs/docs/workflow/9-post-archival-objects.md

     For help running scripts, please see [Running the scripts](../python-scripts/running-the-scripts.md) help page.

 ## Steps
-1. Use `postTopContainers.py` to post top containers in `top-container-template.csv` to ArchivesSpace.
+1. Use `postArchivalObjects.py` to post archival objects in `archival-object-template.csv` to ArchivesSpace.